 Networking Events provide unique opportunities to socialize and network with peers in smaller group settings.

 Poster Sessions include accepted abstracts not selected for oral presentation.
 Poster sessions are arranged by topic/category.
 Presenters are required to accompany their posters during designated poster presentation times.

 Pre-meeting Courses offer attendees, with a specific interest, a unique learning opportunity.
 A separate registration is required.

 Study Groups bring together attendees with a common interest in one disease, a group of related disorders, or a specialized field of study for discussion and dissemination of information.

 Workshops foster hands-on learning, and provide an opportunity for interaction and consultation with highly respected professionals who have expertise in a particular area.
 A separate registration is required.

-Under the leadership of Dr. Richard Loeser, AMPC Chair, the Annual Meeting Program Committee was able to develop a comprehensive program designed to improve the knowledge, competence, and performance of rheumatology professionals.
-The content of the annual meeting was derived from both needs assessment and practice gap analysis, based on professional activities, practice setting, core competencies, and ABIM recertification requirements.
+Under the leadership of Dr. Victoria K. Shanmugam, AMPC Chair, the Annual Meeting Program Committee developed a comprehensive program designed to improve the knowledge, competence, and performance of rheumatology professionals.
+The content of the Annual Meeting was derived from needs assessment and practice gap analysis, based on professional activities, practice setting, core competencies, and ABIM recertification requirements.

 Your #ACR18 registration includes a 12-month subscription to ACR Beyond Streaming with access to all recorded #ACR18 sessions.
 See details about ACR Beyond and the free subscription.